On the modern definition of "eco"

 and are conversant with office applications, dropbox, Google docs, Facebook and the like.

 There has been virtually no turnover of staff; instead, the staff force has steadily grown over the years.
 This means that our staff doesn't quite feel like staff but more like

-part of the family - indeed, LooLa opened in the same year as our first son was born, and our kids certainly regard our staff as part of their family!
+Indeed, LooLa opened in the same year as our first son, Igor, was born, and our 3 sons certainly regard our staff as part of their family.